numpy/numpy/doc/neps/nep-0023-backwards-compatibility.rst

 as examples and rationales for when it is or isn't a good idea to break backwards compatibility.

+In addition, this NEP can serve as documentation for users about how the NumPy project treats backwards compatibility, and the speed at which they can expect changes to be made.

 In scope for this NEP are:

 - Principles of NumPy's approach to backwards compatibility.
 - How to deprecate functionality, and when to remove already deprecated functionality.
 - Decision making process for deprecations and removals.
+- How to ensure that users are well informed about any change.

 Out of scope are: